qwaneu/qwaneu.github.io/_drafts/flow-distribution.md

 improvements would have a devastating effect on the amount the feature work the team could get done.
 Or has it?

-@TODO sketch this in a diagram of effects as well (possibly miro)
-@TODO abe lincoln quote about spending 45 mins of an hour sharpening the saw (maybe for outro)

 # Getting insight in your work: flow distribution